reorx/jsoncv/README.md

 ### Write your CV

-It is recommended to write your CV throught the online [Editor](https://jsoncv.reorx.com/editor/).
+It is recommended to write your CV using the online [Editor](https://jsoncv.reorx.com/editor/).
-However, if you are familiar with JSON, you can also maintain the data file in a text editor locally.
+However, if you are comfortable with JSON, you can maintain the data file using a text editor on your local machine.

-When you first open the Editor, a sample data is loaded, you can just edit it or click "New Data" button to start with an empty form.
-The CV data will be saved in browser any time you made a change, so you don't need to worry about losing your work.
+When you open the Editor for the first time, a sample data is loaded.
+You can either edit it or click the "New Data" button to start with an empty form.
+Your CV data is saved in your browser every time you make a change, so you don't have to worry about losing your work.

-If you have a local copy of the CV data, you can click "Upload Data" button to load it into the Editor.
+If you already have a local copy of your CV data, you can click the "Upload Data" button to load it into the Editor.

 ### Export CV data and HTML

-After you completed editing, you can click "Download JSON" button to export the CV data in JSON format.
+Once you have finished editing, you can click the "Download JSON" button to export your CV data in JSON format.

-To export the rendered HTML in Preview pane, click the "Download HTML" button.
+If you want to export the rendered HTML in the Preview pane, simply click the "Download HTML" button.

-Note that you can name the exported files by adding the `meta.name` property, if it's not specified, a combination of "basics.name" and "meta.version" will be used to construct the filename instead.
+Please note that you can name the exported files by adding the `meta.name` property.
+If it is not specified, the filename will be constructed using a combination of `basics.name` and `meta.version`.

 ### Convert HTML to PDF

-To maintain simplicity, jsoncv neither implement nor include any external tools to generate PDFs.
+To keep things simple, jsoncv does not include or use any external tools to generate PDFs.
 Instead, you should use the generated HTML file to convert it to a PDF document.
-The only dependency is a modern browser, the steps below takes Chrome as an example:
+The only requirement is a modern browser; the steps below use Google Chrome as an example:

 1. Open the generated HTML file in Chrome.
-2. Press <kbd>⌘ P</kbd> (or <kbd>⌃ P</kbd> in Windows), the Print dialog should be opened.
+2. Press <kbd>⌘ P</kbd> (or <kbd>⌃ P</kbd> in Windows), and the Print dialog will open.
-3. In the dialog, select "Destination" as "Save as PDF", and make sure all the Options are unchecked.
+3. In the dialog, select "Destination" as "Save as PDF" and make sure all items in "Options" are unchecked.

     ![](images/chrome-print.png)
 4. Click "Save" to save the PDF file in your file system.

-Note that the PDF exported from Chrome may have some issues with text copying, see more details in the [FAQ](#text-copied-from-the-pdf-is-reversed) section.
+Please note that the PDF exported from Chrome may have some issues with text copying.
+For more information, see the [FAQ](#text-copied-from-the-pdf-is-reversed) section.

 ### Build HTML locally

-jsoncv use [Vite](https://vitejs.dev/) as the static-site building tool, the `index.html` file in the root of the project is the entry for builing a single-file CV
+jsoncv uses [Vite](https://vitejs.dev/) as its static-site building tool.
+The `index.html` file in the root of the project is the entry point for builing a single-file CV HTML.

+Here are the steps to build a CV HTML using your own data:

-1. Ensure that you use NodeJS version 18 or higher
+1. Make sure that you are using NodeJS version 18 or higher.
-2. Install the dependencies: `npm run install`
+2. Install the dependencies by running: `npm run install`
+3. Build your CV HTML by specifying `DATA_FILENAME` and `OUT_DIR` environment variables:

+    ```
-3. Build CV HTMl using your own data: `DATA_FILENAME="$HOME/Downloads/mycv/cv.json" OUT_DIR="$HOME/Downloads/mycv" npm run build`
+    DATA_FILENAME="$HOME/Downloads/mycv/cv.json" OUT_DIR="$HOME/Downloads/mycv" npm run build

-    You'll find the generated CV HTML at "$HOME/Downloads/mycv/index.html"
+    ```

+    This will build your CV HTML using the data file located at `$HOME/Downloads/mycv/cv.json`, and the generated HTML will be located in the `$HOME/Downloads/mycv` directory.

 ### Build a static CV site

-> See my cv site as a demo here:

-The generated "index.html" file works at anywhere on any hosting platform, just uploaded it to a web server, you can get your own online CV site.
+The generated `index.html` file can be used anywhere and on any hosting platform.
+Simply upload it to a web server, and you will have your own online CV site.
-The builtin theme "reorx" also comes with responsive support on mobile devices.
+The built-in theme "reorx" also includes responsive support for mobile devices.

-However, you may want to have some extra customizations, take my cv site as an example: https://cv.reorx.com/, which adds a footer with links to the PDF file and my home page.
+However, if you want extra customization, like the CV site at https://cv.reorx.com/ which has a footer with links to the PDF file and the author's home page, you can follow these steps:
-The steps below will show you how to achieve this:

-1. First create an empty repository, let's say `mycv`.
+1. Create an empty repository
-2. Then add jsoncv as the submodule
+2. Add jsoncv as the submodule

     ```
     git submodule add https://github.com/reorx/jsoncv.git
     ```
-3. Put your CV data in the project, e.g. `cv.json`
+3. Put your CV data file, for example `cv.json`, in the project.
-4. Initialize `package.json`: `npm init`
+4. Initialize `package.json` by running `npm init`.
-5. Install `jsoncv` as a dependency: `npm i ./jsoncv`
+5. Install jsoncv as a dependency by running `npm i ./jsoncv`.
-6. Copy `scripts` and `devDependencies` from `./jsoncv/package.json` to `package.json`, and run `npm i` to install them
+6. Copy the `scripts` and `devDependencies` from `./jsoncv/package.json` to `package.json`, and then run `npm i` to install them.
-7. Copy `./jsoncv/vite.json.js` to `vite.json.js`, and make the following changes:
+7. Copy `./jsoncv/vite.json.js` to `vite.json.js` and make the following changes:
-    - Change all the `./src` path to `./jsoncv/src`
+   - Change all instances of `./src` to `./jsoncv/src`.
-    - Change the value of `dataFilename` to your CV data file, e.g. `cv.json`
+   - Change the value of `dataFilename` to your CV data file, for example `cv.json`.
-    - Change `renderData.theme` to the theme you want
+   - Change `renderData.theme` to the theme you want to use.
-8. Copy `./jsoncv/index.html` to `index.html`, and change all the `./src` path to `./jsoncv/src`
+8. Copy `./jsoncv/index.html` to `index.html` and change all instances of `./src` to `./jsoncv/src`.
-9. Run `npm run build` to test if it works
+9. Run `npm run build` to test if everything works.

-After complete these steps, you can now add your own elements and styles in `index.html`.
+After completing these steps, you can now add your own elements and styles to `index.html` to further customize your CV website.
+You can use HTML, CSS, and JavaScript to add your own branding, layout, and functionality to the site.

 ### Create your own theme

-jsoncv includes some built in themes that you can use directly in the Editor or when building the static CV site.
+jsoncv includes several built-in themes that you can use either directly in the Editor or when building the static CV site.
+ If you want to create your own custom theme, here is how:

-The file system hierarchy is as below:
+The file system hierarchy for themes is as follows:
 ```
 src/themes
 └── reorx